fellMorto/Pathologic-2-Incomplete-Mod-Files/howToMakeDialog.md

 # Talking.xml

 Block designating all the Speech and Graphlinks in a conversation.
 It also includes the initial talking Branch and any other Branches in the conversation.
 Each Talk also has an Entrypoint.
 Its **Owner** is the Character it's attached to, and its **Parent** is the Event Graph for that character.
-Add any new Talking to this Graph.
+Add any new Talking to this Character Event Graph.

 ![image](https://github.com/user-attachments/assets/c92fa664-9bfe-485c-b9be-d2dacd6b4995)